the-political-compass/data-driven-political-compass/index.md

 ### Divisive Topics

 To analyze which topics divide politicians, we first need to get their sentiment towards each topic.
 For example, do they feel positive or negative towards Hillary Clinton or Womens' Rights?
-To do this, we used Vader, a tool which assigns a number from -1 (negative sentiment) through 0 (neutral sentiment) to 1 (positive sentiment) to each individual quote.
-This allowed us to get the sentiment of each politician for each topic [^2].
+To do this, we used [VADER](https://github.com/cjhutto/vaderSentiment) to assign to each quote a score between -1 and 1, corresponding to an expressed sentiment ranging from negative through neutral to positive.
+Then, we averaged those scores on each topic to extrapolate an **opinion** for each speaker in our dataset, capturing his overall views and beliefs[^2].

-Then, we focused on the republican/democratic divide.
+Then, we focused on the Republican/Democratic divide.
 On which topics do their sentiments differ the most?

 <!--
 ![Most divisive topics are transitory culture-war issues](https://via.placeholder.com/800x300?text=Placeholder+Image "Most divisive topics")